epubknowledge/css-valid/README.md

 This NPM package comes in two flavors:

 1. As a CLI for development
-2. As a NPM package that can brought in and response is in JSON.
+2. As a NPM package that can brought in and the response is in JSON.

 Currently this takes five arguments to work: